Skip to main content

 Frequently Asked Questions

-Who can receive IIS?
+Who can receive HHT?

-How do I apply for IIS?
+How do I apply for HHT?

 • Application for Interim Instructional Services, with Qualified Physical Health Condition ONLY, MCPS Form 311-15B or,